KamilGren/Tic-Tac-Toe/README.md

 * Add computer AI
 * Add save/load
 * Make Tic-Tac-Toe for 5 FIGURES TO WIN!

-To-do list:
-* improve working of move back arrow

-## Status
-Project is in progress (but you can play with pleasure)

 ## Contact
 Created by [KamilMateuszGreń](Kamilogren@gmail.com)- feel free to contact me!